joaoalcdev/covid-data-tracker/README.md

 - [x] Dayjs
 - [x] Readline Sync

+## ⌛️ Times destined for D3 Code Challenge:

+- Total hours since the first folder was created ≅ 34 hours, 20 minutes.
+- Total hours worked on the project ≅ 25 hours.
+- Total hours worked directly ≅ 8 hours, 20 minutes with intervals of two to three hours.

-## 🔨 Architecture and Infrastructure for the Project
+## 🔨 Architecture and Infrastructure for the Project:

 - Architecture:
   I would choose serverless as a viable option for this job.
 I would use a 'Function as a Service' (FaaS) like AWS Lambda.
 Serverless is a software and application design approach that allows developers to create and run services without having to manage and "configure" the work environment, as serverless as a cloud provider can predict and configure servers for future execution of their applications. , database and cloud storage systems as a function of scale.

 - Infrastructure:
   An application's infrastructure is based on performance, user experience, user interface experience, and structuring.
 Given this, a current application infrastructure would have a graphical interface for a better experience and usability of the system, thus improving the user experience.
 So for that, the interface would call a serverless function that can serve, Cloud Functions or Lambda Functions with a cache like a Redis, for example, for in-memory data.
 We can use React.Js or Next.Js and Node.js with libraries to create graphs with the result values ​​entered and executed in the backend by the APIs.
 Hosting by Vercel is interesting, as the platform creates and configures the serverless environment.
 I would use centry to capture possible errors that can happen in the application and together with that, we could use Jest to create automated testing services and code verification.

-## 🔖 Layout
+## 🔖 Layout:

 You can view the project layout through this [link](https://www.figma.com/file/JSBTu7MnPcRxoIdOE6Xp9u/D3-%7C-Code-Challange?node-id=0%3A1).
 It is necessary to have an account [Figma](http://figma.com/) to access.

-## 💻 Challenge Proposal
+## 💻 Challenge Proposal:

 ![cover](./assets/cover.svg?style=flat)

-## ⚙️ Running the project
+## ⚙️ Running the project:

 Use **yarn** or **npm install** to install project dependencies.
 Then start the project.